n-patel/flights/README.md

 # southwest-scraper
-If you have flexible dates of travel (for example, you want to visit your long-distance significant other on any weekend in the next few months), this program will allow you to find cheap roundtrips on Southwest.
-Given that airlines change ticket prices throughout the week
+This Python script will allow you to find cheap roundtrips on Southwest, especially if you have flexible dates of travel (for example, you want to visit your long-distance significant other on any weekend in the next few months).
+Since airlines change ticket prices throughout the week, leaving this running will allow you to wait until prices drop under a certain threshold.
+Once a suitable flight is found, the script can send you a text message to notify you.
+This program is different from others in that it considers multiple different airports and travel dates.

 ## Installation
 ### Setup